-Karl Polanyi is probably one of the most famous theorists among social scientists today.
+Karl Polanyi is probably one of the most famous and influential 20th century scholars in the eyes of social scientists today.
 It is almost impossible not to come across Polanyi’s citations and references in a very wide range of researches over the last two decades and erudite political debates following the 2008 financial crisis.
-His works – primarily, the canonical The Great Transformation (1944) – have constantly inspired students and scholars (including the writer of these lines) and intellectually propelled the development of disciplines – first and foremost, the rebirth and rise of Economic Sociology.
-A survey on the top ten books of the last 100 years conducted among more than 3,000 economists gave the prominent The Great Transformation second place.
+His works – primarily, the canonical The Great Transformation (1944) – have constantly inspired students and acaedmics (including the writer of these lines) and intellectually propelled the development of disciplines — first and foremost, the rebirth and rise of Economic Sociology.
+A survey on the top ten books of the last 100 years conducted among more than 3,000 heterodox economists gave the prominent The Great Transformation second place.

 In light of Polanyi’s prominence in the contemporary academic arena, especially in regards to his well-elaborated and commonly known thesis refuting the erroneous notion of the naturalness and universality of so-called “free-market” economy, it is very interesting to look at the early Karl Polanyi in order to trace his own intellectual journey in a unique socio-political context and scientific fields he lived in.